BrandLibel/dreamwisp-as3/readme.txt

 DreamWisp is a general, resuable game engine.

-All classes found in the DreamWisp directory are not tied
+All classes in the DreamWisp directory should be independent from any project specific code.